 No one customer is the same and each customer is a mouthpiece to the world.
 If guests receive attentive and personalised service you have a much higher chance of gaining a referral or return bookings from that guest.
 Referrals are powerful in all industries, but for hoteliers who are in world dominated by online booking sites (OTAs, over the air agents), referrals are one of the only ways to drive direct bookings to your property.

 The first step is to make sure you and your team are constantly thinking about being in the guests’ shoes.
 Forget procedure manuals!
 You want your staff reacting to customers and their needs in a way that feels personal rather than as if they are following a script.
-Instead, have simple and effective systems in place (some suggestions are listed here) that allow you the time to carry out these steps with ease and avoid the high-stress moments at busy times.
+Instead, have simple and effective systems in place that allow you the time to carry out these steps with ease and avoid the high-stress moments at busy times.
 The more personalised touches that are added into every guest’s stay the more natural and effortless they will become and it will soon become a standard of staying at your property.

 Offering quality personalised service is in no way easy.
 ItвЂ™s hard when you have full occupancy and your team is flat out.
 But as an operator, you must take the time to step back and evaluate the service and experiences you offer.
 From the welcome on arrival, to the post check out thank you email; the extra service must be consistent and fit with your personal style and brand.
 Personalised accents in your service do not have to be grand and expensive gestures, in fact, the smallest touches make the most impact.